-IBM Blockchain is another amazing public cloud service that customers can use to build secure blockchain networks.
-IBM was introduced in the year 2016, with the main idea of facilitating Blockchain transactions.
+IBM Blockchain is another excellent public cloud service that customers can use to build secure blockchain networks.
+IBM was introduced in 2016 with the main idea of facilitating Blockchain transactions.

-Jerry Cuomo, VP of blockchain technology at IBM, says his company is offering a set of cloud services to help customers create, deploy and manage blockchain networks.
+Jerry Cuomo, VP of blockchain technology at IBM, says his company offers a set of cloud services to help customers create, deploy and manage blockchain networks.

 This fits in with IBM’s bigger strategy to offer a wide range of cloud services to its customers than what it’s presently doing.

-The IBM Blockchain was designed based on the Hyperledger Fabric project which they initially co-created. it has added a set of security services to make it more palatable for enterprise customers, while offering it as a cloud service helps simplify a complex set of technologies, making it more accessible than trying to do this alone in a private data centre.
+The IBM Blockchain was designed based on the Hyperledger Fabric project they initially co-created.
+It has added security services to make it more palatable for enterprise customers.
+In addition, offering it as a cloud service helps simplify complex technologies, making it more accessible than trying to do this alone in a private data centre.

 TRY IT NOW – Blockchain.com